nikeshskillup/bmi-calculator/README.md

 In this step, we'll implement the `handleUnitChange` function in the `app.js` file.
 This function is responsible for handling the change in units (from cm/kg to ft/lb or vice versa) when the user selects a different unit from the dropdown menu.
 It also resets the input fields, BMI result, and BMI category when the unit is changed.

-The function is triggered when the user selects a different unit from the dropdown menu (e.target.value contains the selected unit).
+**i.** The function is triggered when the user selects a different unit from the dropdown menu (e.target.value contains the selected unit).
-It updates the unit state variable with the newly selected unit.
+**ii.** It updates the unit state variable with the newly selected unit.
-The height and weight input fields are reset to empty strings using setHeight('') and setWeight(''), ensuring that any previous values are cleared.
+**iii.** The height and weight input fields are reset to empty strings using setHeight('') and setWeight(''), ensuring that any previous values are cleared.
-The BMI result (bmi) is set to null using setBMI(null) to remove any previously calculated BMI value.
+**iv.** The BMI result (bmi) is set to null using setBMI(null) to remove any previously calculated BMI value.
-The BMI category (bmiCategory) is also reset to an empty string using setBMICategory('') to clear any previous BMI category.
+**v.** The BMI category (bmiCategory) is also reset to an empty string using setBMICategory('') to clear any previous BMI category.

 ```javascript
 const handleUnitChange = (e) => {